weatherxm-network/weatherxm-network.github.io/docs/governance.md

 Voting power is equal to the amount of $WXM a voter holds.

-The voting period is 14 days.
+The voting period is 7 days.

-The quorum is 6,000,000 (six million) votes.
+The quorum is 150,000 (one hundred and fifty thousand) votes.

 Token holders can vote YES/NO/ABSTAIN.
 Abstain counts towards the quorum.